-About 4000 cassava varieties have been developed by researchers so far but many of these varieties, which are not only high-yielding but also resistant to diseases and pests, are yet to be adopted on a large scale in Zambia.
+About 4000 local varieties are in 17 major cassava-growing countries in Africa but many of these varieties, which are not only high-yielding but also resistant to diseases and pests, are yet to be adopted on a large scale in Zambia.

 One major challenge that comes with the development of new cassava varieties is the task of multiplying and disseminating same to farmers in record time.
 Being a clonal crop, cassava multiplication is done using stems and this process takes several years, hence the length of time it takes for new improved varieties to be disseminated at scale to farmers.